 SEO is simple

 Good SEO comes from discipline and your ability to be rigorous with optimizing website structure and content.
-Can you perform SEO without the help of a consultant?
+Can you perform SEO without the help of a professional?
 Certainly.
 It’s not rocket science but let me give you an example of a typical SEO workflow.
 Here’s a top-20 shortlist of typical SEO tasks.

-What does an SEO Consultant do?
+What does an SEO specialist do?

 - Keyword Research.
 Finding the right keywords to get the most relevant and quality traffic.